pureinsights/discovery-cli/discovery/README.md

 # Pureinsights Discovery Platform: Command Line Interface

-## Common structs
-Thanks to the highly standardized API of the Discovery products, most of the endpoints for different entities are almost identical.
-In some cases, the difference is basically the base URL and some parameters.
-For some reason, common structs were created to expedite the development of the CLI.
-They implement methods that many of Discovery's components and entities need.

-### Client
+## Client
-This struct contains a Resty client to do requests to Discovery's APIs.
-It also stores an API key for authentication.
-It has the following related methods:
+This struct contains a Resty client to do requests to Discovery's APIs and also stores an API key for authentication.
+It has two methods to execute an HTTP request to Discovery's APIs, based on the URL configured in the client and the path parameter.
+One method returns a byte array and has the following related methods:
 - newClient(URL, API key): Creates a new client.
 - newSubClient(client, path): Creates a new subclient, which has the same URL as the client, but with the path at the end.
 - client.execute(method, path, Request Options): This method executes a request to Discovery's APIs, based on the URL configured in the client and the path parameter.
 This function returns the response's body as a byte array.
 The request options follow the [functional options pattern](https://www.sohamkamani.com/golang/options-pattern/).
 They are added to the request.
 The following options are available: